aptech/gauss-qardl/README.md

 ~~~

 ### Long-run parameter estimate (&beta;)
 *  These are the long-run parameters given from the lowest percentile.
 In the `demo.e` program there are two explanatory variables and three quantiles: 0.25, 0.50 and 0.75.
-The following results are printed for $\Beta$.
+The following results are printed for &beta;.

 *  These are stored in the `qardlOut` structure in the `qardlOut.bigBt` element.